peterlacko/gooddata-ui/docs/ht_create_your_first_visualization.md

 },
 ```

+* If you are on Windows and using Microsoft Edge or Internet Explorer:
+    Set `cookieDomainRewrite` to the IP address on which your local web server runs, for example:
+    ```javascript
+    "cookieDomainRewrite": "127.0.0.1"
+    ```
+    You can get your IP address from the console output after the server started.

 > Switch `target` and `host` to ``https://developer.na.gooddata.com`` when using the [live examples](https://gooddata-examples.herokuapp.com/).

 Start the server by running the following command: